nxskok/pasias/docs/24-pcfa.md

 which shows that there are 26 rows that have missing values in them somewhere.

-A way of asking ``are there any missing values anywhere?'' is:
+A way of asking "are there any missing values anywhere?" is:

 ```r